BitcoinDesign/Guide/guide/how-it-works/lightning-service-providers.md

 Lightning addresses require a non-custodial, trusted third-party server ran by a LSP to forward payment requests.
 This opens up the possibility that the LSP could censor user payments on the application layer by not relaying them between the parties.

+Lightning addresses build on top of the [LNURL](https://github.com/fiatjaf/lnurl-rfc) standard which is another way to create reusable payment requests.

 </div>

 ## Payment forwarding